 What is a Liquid-Crystal Polymer?

-A liquid crystal polymer is a material that retains molecular order in both liquid and solid states.
+A liquid crystal polymer maintains a well-organized molecular structure in both its solid and liquid-crystalline phases.
 Specifically, the transition from order to disorder during the melting of an LCP occurs well above the temperature at which it loses its fully crystallized structure.

-This effectively means that the material has two distinct melting points or, more accurately, two-phase changes.
-The first phase change takes it from solid to liquid crystal and the next from liquid crystal to a full liquid.
-The phase between liquid and crystal is referred to as the mesophase and the specific molecules that can form a mesophase are termed mesogens.
+This means the material undergoes two distinct phase transitions: first from solid to a liquid crystal (mesophase), and then from mesophase to isotropic liquid.
+The first phase change takes it from solid to liquid crystal, and the next from liquid crystal to a full liquid.
+The phase between liquid and crystal is referred to as the mesophase, and the specific molecules that can form a mesophase are termed mesogens.
 LCPs can be divided into two main categories, namely lyotropic systems and thermotropic systems.

-- Thermotropic system - A liquid crystal that appears when heated.
+- Thermotropic systems: A liquid crystal that appears when heated.

 A liquid-crystal polymer is a polymer in which the various mesogen molecules link to form long polymeric chains.